justinsilvestre/hanlib/texts/brandt-ch16-3.passage.md

-# Introduction to Literary Chinese - Lesson XX, Text XX
+# Introduction to Literary Chinese - Lesson 16, Text 3

 <center>Adapted from the 1927 book by J. Brandt</center>